Introduction to Multi-Armed Bandits

 \subsection{Simple solution: fixed discretization}

 A simple but powerful technique, called \emph{fixed discretization}, works as follows.
-We pick a fixed, finite set of arms $S \subset X$, called \emph{discretization} of $X$, and use this set as an approximation for the full set $X$.
-Then we focus only on arms in $S$, and run an off-the-shelf MAB algorithm \ALG, such as \UcbOne or Successive Elimination, that only considers these arms.
+We pick a fixed, finite set of arms $S \subset X$, called \emph{discretization} of $X$, and use this set as an approximation for $X$.
+Then we focus only on arms in $S$, and run an off-the-shelf algorithm \ALG for stochastic bandits, such as \UcbOne or Successive Elimination, that only considers these arms.
 Adding more points to $S$ makes it a better approximation of $X$, but also increases regret of $\ALG$ on $S$.
 Thus, $S$ should be chosen so as to optimize this tradeoff.

 The best arm in $S$ is denoted $\mu^*(S) = \sup_{x\in S} \mu(x)$.
 In each round, algorithm \ALG can only hope to approach expected reward $\mu^*(S)$, and additionally suffers \emph{discretization error}